Are you an adult living in Mount Alexander Shire?

 Q. Am I eligible to participate in this program?

-A. As this is a pilot, we are limited in how many people we can support, therefore can only accept referrals of people over 65 years old and come in via the GPs at Goldfields Medical group.
+A. As this is a pilot, we are limited in how many people we can support, therefore can only accept referrals of people who live in Mount Alexander Shire and come in via the GPs at Goldfields Medical group.

 Q. I’m a local GP / Allied Health Practitioner, how can I participate in this program?